DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 ### AI Assistant Provider

 On the server side, the `AIAssistantProvider` service is used to manage assistants.
-The `IAIAssistantFactory` interface instance is used to create assistants with the keys provides on the previous steps.
+An `IAIAssistantFactory` interface instance is used to create assistants with the keys from the previous steps.

 ```
 public interface IAIAssistantProvider {